 Step 1: Sign Up for Shopify

-To begin using Shopify’s POS, the first thing you will want to do is sign up for Shopify.
-While Shopify is primarily an ecommerce platform, the company expanded its services, adding a brick-and-mortar POS platform to every one of its ecommerce plans.
+To begin using Shopify’s POS system, the first thing you will want to do is sign up for Shopify.
+While Shopify is primarily an online selling platform, the company also offers a brick-and-mortar POS.

 Step 2: Choose Your Hardware

 Once you have successfully signed up for your Shopify account, you will need to get hardware to host your POS.
-Shopify POS is an app compatible with iOS and Android devices, so you will need to supply your own tablet and pair it with a scanner (or your device camera) and a card reader (or just tap to pay on iPhone!).
+Shopify POS is an app compatible with iOS and Android devices, so you will need to supply your own tablet and pair it with a scanner (or your device camera) and a card reader.

-Shopify Introduces Tap to Pay on iPhone: Customers can tap their payment method on your iPhone, and Shopify’s POS app will be able to process the transaction—no card reader required.
+If you don’t want to use a card reader, you can opt for Shopify’s Tap to Pay function for iPhone.
+Just tap the customer’s payment method on your iPhone, and Shopify’s POS app will be able to process the transaction—no card reader required.

 You can opt for compatible third-party accessories; however, Shopify also has affordable and highly rated POS terminal and accessory options.